Chessy-An-AI-Powered-Chess-Strategist/.github/README.md

 ## test_FileName.py:
 This file includes the test cases for each file if required in the form of a pytest class.

+# Progress Reporting
+Weekly meetings to discuss progress, challenges, and next steps.
+The team will aloso write weekly reports to make sure the project is gooing as planned

+# Phase 2 Considerations (Optional)

+Assess the feasibility, required resources, and additional time needed to integrate a neural network for decision-making based on the outcomes of phase 1.
+This project management plan provides a structured approach to developing your chess engine, emphasizing learning, algorithmic challenge, and potential scalability.
+As the project progresses, it's important to remain flexible and adjust the plan based on lessons learned and any unforeseen challenges.